Outdoor Warning System

 Siren System Activation

-Residents of the city could experience a variety of emergencies including the effects of tornadoes, civil defense, and hazardous materials accidents.
-That is why the City of Plano has an extensive Outdoor Warning System, comprised of 37 warning sirens and a system for overriding cable television programming that would be used in the event the public needed to be notified of these situations.
+Residents of the city could experience a variety of emergencies including the effects of severe weather, civil defense, and hazardous materials accidents.
+The City of Plano has an extensive Outdoor Warning System, comprised of 37 warning sirens.

 Criteria for Siren Activation